Woman in hospital gown consulting with female doctor next to mammography machine during breast health appointment

 For women who underwent reconstruction after a mastectomy, these injuries can be devastating.
 After surviving breast cancer treatment, many of them have been forced to go back under the knife multiple times to deal with mesh-related complications.

-What Are the Lawsuits Worth?
+What are Breast Mesh Lawsuits Worth?

 It is too early to predict specific settlement values.
 The breast mesh litigation is still in its early stages, no federal multidistrict litigation (MDL) has been established, and no class action has been certified.